MyPillow CEO says aggressive poke led to attack claim

 South Dakota Gov. Kristi Noem said last month she suggested Lindell hold the event in her state.

-She said that when she heard Lindell was looking for place to hold the symposium, she told him: “Why don’t you do that in South Dakota?
+She said that when she heard Lindell was looking for a place to hold the symposium, she told him: “Why don’t you do that in South Dakota?
 We would love to host guests.’”

 Noem did not attend the event.
 She acknowledged last month that Biden is the “duly elected president,” but raised the possibility of election fraud by adding, “If there is fraud, we should know the facts.”